 Once you purchase your ticket, it will always be in your ticket wallet.

 No problem - you can easily transfer any purchased ticket to a new device.

-Metro Rail Transfers or Corporate QuickCard Riders
+Corporate QuickCard Riders

 Metrolink Mobile Tickets are accepted on Amtrak Rail2Rail and shared service trains.

 Metrolink will introduce improvements to make these options available through mobile ticketing in the future.